 So limescale is entirely safe?

 Not so fast!
 Whilst limescale in its purest form might not be bad for you that isn’t to say it can’t be harmful in other ways.
 Limescale forms wherever hard water flows and rests, the bathroom and the kitchen are major limescale hotspots.
 When limescale forms it creates a rough layered texture, full of nooks and crannies.
 It is in these damp areas that bacteria can thrive.
 If left for too long limescale deposits can become breeding grounds for a range of bacteria.
 Most aren’t dangerous but a few can be detrimental to human health.
 Legionella is one of the more dangerous species that loves to make its home in limescale.

 Whilst limescale causes limited harm to our health it is much more harmful to your home and the appliances within it.
 Limescale forms more readily at higher temperatures, your kettle is an obvious example of this phenomenon with thick deposits building up throughout the kettle eventually rendering it inoperable.
 But it isn’t just your kettle which suffers, your boiler, washing machine and dishwasher all have heating elements as key components and in hard water areas these are badly affected.
 This leads to big bills on replacement and repair of these parts.
-Not to mention the increased energy costs which build up over time.
+Not to mention the increased energy costs!

 So, is limescale harmful?
 Not especially where health is concerned.
 There is some risk with bacteria breeding in limescale left uncleaned but other than this you shouldn’t worry too much about limescale harming you.
 Limescale is harmful to your property however and its effects can run up some serious costs.
 If you’d like a solution to the problems associated with limescale why not take a look at the options available?